sudarshan89/confmangt/README.md

-Conference Management
+Conference Management -
 =========

 **The repository is a solution for a conference management code kata.
-The kata is described in the paragraphs below**
+The kata is described in the below paragraphs**

 You are planning a big programming conference and have received many proposals which have passed the initial screen process but you're having trouble fitting them into the time constraints of the day -- there are so many possibilities!
 So you write a program to do it for you.